washingtonyachtclub/documents/WYC_Policies.md

 To obtain a Skipper Rating one must:

 ##### Written Examination
-Pass the Dinghy Skipper Written Examination.
+Pass the Dinghy Skipper Written Examination - Including use of a knife to cut rope and demonstration of proper handheld radio usage.

 ##### Practical Skills
 Demonstrate proficiency in all requirements for a Novice and Intermediate Rating in over 15 knots of wind.
 Demonstrate a crew overboard recovery and a bottom-up capsize of the boat with a successful recovery.